bazel-contrib/SIG-rules-authors/proto-grpc.md

 near future, as this dictates the majority of the choices:

-1. In the event you are using only C++ and/or Python, consider using the rules provided in the core dependency repositories above.
+1. In the event you are using only C++ and/or Python, consider using the rules provided in the canonical dependency repositories above.
 Despite their lack of documentation, they generally work acceptably for simple use-cases and benefit from not pulling in any further rule dependencies.
    Simplicity is your friend in this case.